Deep Dive Into Ecommerce Accounting (2022 US Guide)

-A certificate of deposit is a savings account in which you entrust your money for a specified length of time, such as one month or five years.
+A certificate of deposit is a savings account in which you commit to putting your money away for a specific time, such as one month or five years.

-- Certificates of deposits generally have a higher interest rate.
+Certificates of deposits have a greater interest rate on average.

 The major disadvantage:

-- The money must be kept on the account until the agreed-upon date, or else penalties may be incurred.
+- The cash must be kept in the Account until the contractually agreed-upon date, or fines may be incurred.

 Financial Statements for Ecommerce Businesses

 E-store owners must remain aware of their financial transactions and statements.
-You will only be able to make logical financial decisions if you can see your company expenses clearly.
+You can only make logical financial decisions if you see your company’s expenses.

-You can prevent potential losses and minimize hazards by monitoring and auditing your financial reports.
+You can prevent foreseeable losses and minimize risks by monitoring and auditing your financial reports.